-The Institute of Workplace and Facilities Management (IWFM) welcomes the Government's call for evidence on the Regulatory Reform (Fire Safety) Order 2005 published on 6th June and also its programme of work to reform the building regulations and fire safety system.
+The Institute of Workplace and Facilities Management (IWFM) welcomes the publication of the Government's Building a Safer Future consultation on 6th June and many of the principles proposed within the document.

 IWFM

 IWFM is the professional body for workplace and facilities professionals.
 Driving change for the future, it builds on the proud heritage of 25 years of the British Institute of Facilities Management.